Baby’s First Cuddle – Skin to Skin

 - It’s a big journey for your baby to reach your breast and especially after having just been born!
 So he may well have another rest – don’t mistake this time for him not wanting to feed - just wait for him to wake up again

 - Now he is showing early feeding cues – licking lips and your nipple, moving his head, nuzzling and smelling you.
-After a while he will self-attach and feed
+After a while he will self-attach and feed.
+If baby's latch feels uncomfortable you may need to help them unlatch and relatch with the support of your health care professional*

 - He may stop and start – there is no rush for his first feed, he’ll finish when he is ready and go to sleep